With Will Gethin & Sam Bloomfield

 The Dark Wood

 In “The Dark Wood” in the ancient stories is where heroes fought dragons and monsters.
-In modern stories, heroes and heroines often face internal dragons, fears and rejected parts of themselves, and integrate them as they grow towards more wholeness, self-acceptance and inner peace.
+In modern stories, heroes often face internal dragons, fears and rejected parts of themselves, and integrate them as they grow towards more wholeness, self-acceptance and inner peace.
 In the safetly held space of the woodland, you will have the chance to co-create your ultimate challenge, what Campbell called “The Ordeal”.
 Whether a physical, outer challenge or an internal one, this is your chance to move through a major obstacle that stands in the way of you fulfilling your intention.

 As Carl Jung once said, “The gold is in the dark”.
 And so it is that in meeting our greatest challenges and fears we have the chance to find our greatest gifts in them.
 The gift might be a new perception, understanding or clarity; an inner shift, or more love and acceptance for yourself.
 Part of you has died and something new has been born – part of the reward comes from facing that death.